kalabox/kalabox/README.md

 # Kalabox

-A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps. **You can think about Kalabox as a super-fast Vagrant for containers.**
+A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps. **You can think about Kalabox as a super-fast, highly-customizable Vagrant for containers.**

 With Kalabox you can

     1. Easily spin up a containerized infrastructure to develop your site or app.
     2. Develop, provision and deploy super quickly.
     3. Standardize your teams dev environments and tools on OSX, Windows and Linux.
-    4. Easily customize or extend tooling and deployment options.
+    4. Easily customize or extend tooling, deployment options and bascially any other functionality.

 For more info on how you can do some of the above check out the [wiki](https://github.com/kalabox/kalabox/wiki).